wangonya/wangonya.com/content/blog/js-sort-1.md

 ## Insertion Sort

 Insertion sort builds the final sorted list one element at a time.
-It does this by taking one element, comparing it to the rest of elements in the list, finding its right position, and then placing it there.
+It does this by taking one element, comparing it to the rest of the elements in the list, finding its right position, and then placing it there.

 This is known as comparison-based sorting.